 Most of us spend about a third of our lives in bed.
-But if you were to think about all the germs, bacteria and even critters (yuck!) that make themselves at home in your mattress, chances are you wouldn't get much sleep.
-We wash our sheets faithfully every week (mom would be so proud), and we know that we should turn and flip our mattresses every few months to make them last longer ("should" is the operative word here), but is it possible to disinfect your mattress?
+But if you were to think about all the germs, bacteria and little critters that make themselves at home in your mattress, chances are you wouldn't get much sleep.
+Even though you may change and wash your sheets faithfully every week, your mattress still requires cleaning.
+This is due to dust mites, body oils, sweat and dead skin that make their way through your sheets to the mattress.

-The short answer: Kind of.
-The longer version: With a little effort, you can disinfect the surface of your mattress.
+With a little effort, you can clean and disinfect the surface of your mattress.
 The insides are a different story, unless you happen to have access to an industrial-style steam cleaner and a sterile containment unit.
-But we've all survived sleeping on them this long, right?
+But most of the time, it's the surface you're concerned about, anyway.

 Start by removing as much dust as possible (and maybe a few dust mites, if you're lucky) by going over the entire surface of the mattress with your vacuum cleaner's upholstery attachment and crevice tool.
 If your mattress-cleaning spree has been inspired by a fresh spill, pet accident or bedwetting event, use clean towels to soak up as much liquid as possible before you vacuum.

-Once you've removed the dust, there are a few different methods you can use to disinfect your mattress.
-Running a garment steamer or other hand-held steam cleaner across the surface will help to kill germs and dust mites, and a sprinkling of baking soda will help to freshen the upholstery and remove mild odors (let it sit a few minutes, then vacuum).
+Once you've removed the dust and stains, there are a few different methods you can use to disinfect your mattress.
+Run a garment steamer or other handheld steam cleaner across the surface to kill germs and dust mites, and sprinkle baking soda to help freshen the upholstery and remove mild odors (let it sit a few minutes, then vacuum).
 But to kill more bacteria, you'll need to use a disinfectant solution of some kind.